 DIY Beaded Tassel Necklaces

-- Round Wood Beads 9mm in various color and wood tones
+- Round Wood Beads 9-10mm in brown or natural

 - Crimping Beads